 If you are a food lover, we promise you will not be disappointed when you set foot in Ho Chi Minh City.
 In addition to the world-famous Pho noodle soup and Goi Cuon, you must try these specialties listed below.

-Banh Xeo is a savory pancake made of rice flour, turmeric powder, water, served with the mustard leaf and lettuce leaves.
-The fragrant aroma of the cake shell interspersed with shrimps, quality meat, both bean sprouts, and fatty green beans have a strong attraction to those who crave culinary culture in Ho Chi Minh City.
+Banh Xeo is a savory pancake made of rice flour, turmeric powder, water, served with mustard leaves and lettuce leaves.
+The fragrant aroma of the cake shell interspersed with shrimps, quality meat, bean sprouts, and fatty green beans have a strong attraction to those who crave culinary culture in Ho Chi Minh City.

 Banh Mi is a quintessential Vietnamese dish that you should try when traveling in Ho Chi Minh City.
-This dish includes the baguette sandwich and various stuff like bate, butter, cold cuts, heo quay (roasted pork belly), fried egg, xa xiu (Chinese barbecued pork), vegetables and others.
+This dish includes the baguette sandwich and various stuff like bate, butter, cold cuts, heo quay (roasted pork belly), fried egg, xa xiu (Chinese barbecued pork or char siu), vegetables and others.

 Banh cuon is available almost everywhere in Ho Chi Minh City.
 The filling contains a mix of cooked ground pork, minced wood ear mushroom, and minced shallots, rolled up in a thin and wide sheet of steamed rice batter.